sublimino/nodepdx.github.com/blog/markdown/2013-04-16-T-Minus-One-Month.md

     "Yo dawg, I heard you liked computers, so I put a computer in your computer so you could computer while you computer."

-This is a direct, verbatim quote from my favourite person-whose-last-name-is-the-name-of-a-cartoon-bunny, Zach Babb (ok, it was Babs, not Babb, but close, I say, and its a great mnemonic device).
+This is a direct, verbatim quote (not really) from my favourite person-whose-last-name-is-the-name-of-a-cartoon-bunny, Zach Babb (ok, it was Babs, not Babb, but close, I say, and its a great mnemonic device).
 In all seriousness (it's opposite day), Zach is going to show us how to build a computer in your browser.
 Hmmm...
 Should this be on the hardware track or the software track; I'M NOT COMPLETELY SURE.

 ## Sponsors